 The Best Places to Stay in Belize

-- Ka’ana Resort is a collection of 17 small cottages set in amongst tropical gardens, and surrounded by rainforest and National Parks.
+- Ka’ana Resort is a collection of 17 small cottages, set in amongst lush tropical gardens, and surrounded by rainforest and National Parks.
 The rooms are simple, tasteful and peaceful, perfect if you just want to escape, but this is also an excellent spot for anyone who wants to explore the jungle on foot, or on horseback, or kayak on the Macal River.

-- Pooks Hill Lodge is a collection of rustic lodges set on 300 acres of private reserve set deep in the jungle - think thatched roofs and terraces opening out onto the jungle.
-Of an evening the restaurant serves traditional cuisine by lantern light.
+- Pooks Hill Lodge is a collection of rustic lodges set on 300 acres of private reserve set deep in the jungle - think thatched roofs and terraces opening out directly onto the trees.
+Of an evening the restaurant serves traditional, regional cuisine by lantern light.
 This is a great base for visiting Tikal, and some of the other local Mayan ruins, and doing some bird watching.

 The Best Eco-Lodges in Belize

 - The Mystic River Resort is an eight cabin eco-lodge surrounded by walking trails.
 There’s no air conditioning or television, but there is plenty of space, mahogany furnishings and private balconies overlooking the Macal River.
 And there’s a luxurious spa and great food.
-Accommodation starts from around $250 per night.

 Prefer an Apartment or Villa?

 - If you’d prefer to stay in an apartment or private villa we recommend you visit our online partner, booking.com.